ang-zeyu/infisearch/docs/src/search_api.md

 });
 ```

-The constructor parameter uses the same options as `morsels.initMorsels`, see this [page](./search_configuration.md#search-functionality-options) for the other available options.
+The constructor parameter uses the same options as `morsels.initMorsels`, you can refer to this [page](./search_configuration.md#search-functionality-options) for the other available options.

+**Initialising States**

 Setup is also async and and mostly proceeds in the WebWorker.
-You can  use the `setupPromise` and `isSetupDone` interfaces to show UI initialising states for example.
+You can  use the `setupPromise` and `isSetupDone` interfaces to optionally show UI initialising states.

 ```ts
 searcher.setupPromise.then(() => {